theupdateframework/taps/tap7.md

 external program to convert JSON metadata into DER format.

-The command, and its output, that a user can run to test the developer's Python implementation for conformance would be similar the following:
+The command, and its output, that a user can run to test the developer's Python implementation for conformance would be similar to the following:

 ```Bash
 $ python conformance_tester.py